alpernae/gofuzz/README.md

-# DirScout - Web Folder Scanner
+# DirScout - Fuzzing Tool

 DirScout is a simple Python-based tool that scans directories of websites.